 At the beginning of period t+1, one of the possible states $s \in S = \{i, ii\}$ occurs.
 Where according to which state s happens, the financial contracts signed in the previous period are settled and some level of default may occur.
-Banks are subject to default and capital requirements' violation penalties are applied where applicable.
-Given this, bank profits are realized, after which all markets re-open.
+Banks are subject to default and capital requirements' violation penalties which are applied where applicable.
+At this point, bank profits are realized, after which all markets re-open.